revature042020-michwong98/rvtr-api-booking/README.md

 Filter Stay's to a matching bookingId /Stay?filter=bookingId == 1
 ```

+## Guides/References
+A set of resources used in the development of this project

 ### Docker
 Run this command to build the docker image for the application and the db